zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/morganmiller/rales-engine<br>
 Production: https://rales--engine.herokuapp.com/api/v1

-"Very impressive test suite.
-It’s clear you put the time in to make it worthwhile."

 * **Completion**: 3 - Project completes all requirements according to the spec harness
 * **Rails and ActiveRecord Style**: 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but drops to ruby enumerables for some query methods
 * **Ruby Style and Code Quality**: 3 - Project uses idiomatic Ruby with a handful of larger methods or bloated controllers